orion3214/picoCTF/easy/crypto/interencdec/writeup.md

-# Step 1: You got the file
+# You got the file

 The file contained: